Thirty-six percent of Americans are obese, so it’s common for people to wonder how much weight can you lose on keto in 7, 30, or even 90 days.

 Because keto encourages consuming nutrient-dense foods, reducing calorie intake, and foregoing processed food, there’s no limit on how much someone can lose on keto.
 Yet, for motivational purposes, it’s important to know how much you can expect to lose week by week throughout your keto journey.

-Expected Keto Weight Loss after 1 Week
+Expected Weight Loss After 1 Week of Keto

-In the first seven days, you will likely lose around 1-5 pounds, but some people lose up to 10.
+In the first seven days, you will likely lose around 1-5 pounds, but some people lose up to 10 lb’s.
 Weight loss is usually the fastest in this initial fat or ketone adaptation phase, largely due to losing water.
 Ketogenic dieters should expect to lose more slowly after the first week on keto, but don’t get discouraged if you plateau.

-How You’ll Feel During the First Week of Keto
+- What to Expect During the First Week of Keto

 Some people feel great on their first week of keto, while others experience flu-like symptoms coined the “keto flu.”
 Nonetheless, let’s break down how you can expect to feel each day, and we’ll even explain keto flu more in-depth on day 2.